 The narrator compares himself to his grandfather, saying that he must accept his own humanity just as his grandfather did.
 Finally, the narrator says that he is ready to end his hibernation, and that he will soon come up to the surface for breath.
-He says that a plan of living must never loose sight of the chaos against which it is conceived.
+He says that a plan of living must never lose sight of the chaos against which it is conceived.
 Finally, he says again that he is invisible, and that as a disembodied voice there was nothing he could do but “rave.”
 He speaks a final line: “Who knows but that, on the lower frequencies, I speak to you?”

 The narrator notes that part of his own long search for an identity was hampered by his refusal to recognize himself or “accept his humanity.”
 The narrator indicates that perhaps the time to take action has come.
-His final words indicate that he hopes that his words may reach readers on a deep, fundamental level, far below their intellects—which can be so easily manipulate—to their what may rather be termed their hearts or souls, their true individual selves.
+His final words indicate that he hopes that his words may reach readers on a deep, fundamental level, far below their intellects—which can be so easily manipulated—to what may rather be termed their hearts or souls, their true individual selves.